-5 foundation education-aid program shall provide direct state funding for:
+In addition to the foundation education aid provided pursuant to § 16-7.2-3, the permanent foundation education-aid program shall provide direct state funding for:

 (a) Excess costs associated with special education students.
-Excess costs are defined when districts are seeking reimbursement exceed the amount of funding appropriated in any fiscal year; and the department of elementary and secondary education shall also collect data on those educational costs that exceed the state-approved threshold based on an amount above two (2), three programs and career pathways in critical and emerging industries and to help offset the higher-

-(3), and four (4) times the core-foundation amount;
+Excess costs are defined when an individual special education student's cost shall be deemed to be "extraordinary."
+Extraordinary costs are those educational costs that exceed the state-approved threshold based on an amount above five two (2) times the core foundation amount (total of core-instruction amount plus student success amount).
+The department of elementary and secondary education shall prorate the funds available for distribution among those eligible school districts if the total approved costs for which school districts are seeking reimbursement exceed the amount of funding appropriated in any fiscal year; and the department of elementary and secondary education shall also collect data on those educational costs that exceed the state-approved threshold based on an amount above two (2), three (3), and four (4) times the core-foundation amount;

-(b) Career and technical education costs to help meet initial investment requirements needed to transform existing, or create new, comprehensive, career and technical education
+(b) Career and technical education costs to help meet initial investment requirements needed to transform existing, or create new, comprehensive, career and technical education programs and career pathways in critical and emerging industries and to help offset the higher-